Laptop Mag Verdict

 Is $999 too much for a laptop that runs only Chrome OS and Android?
 The Pixelbook (starting at $999; tested at $1,199) puts that question to the test with its beautiful looks, solid speed and bright, vivid screen.
 But while it packs impressive fast-charging technology, its battery life falls short of the standard set by other Chromebooks (which typically cost $499 or less).
 The notebook's true value comes with the recent addition of Android app support, which ties all these features together and makes for a great experience.
+All of these features tie together in an elegant package that's perfectly suited for business class travelers on the lookout for the best Chromebook.

 Kudos, Google.
 While the Pixelbook's 3:2 aspect ratio may give it a look that sticks out like a square peg in a round hole, this is one of the most attractive machines I've ever tested.
 Not only is its aluminum unibody design insanely thin, but its silicon wrist rests and accents feel fantastic.